 Your schedule will be set, but they do have shift bids and you can also swap out with other people on occasion.
 So if you need a flexible work at home job, this may not be the job for you since they ultimately decide your schedule for you.

 The Application Process

 You have to take a test and have an interview.
 If you are hired, there will be training that could last a few weeks (Monday through Friday).
 Note there is also a mandatory background check.

 Do you need a land line?

-If you don’t already own a headset, you’ll have to buy one, but they don’t have to be expensive.
-I have a list of good options here for pretty much every budget.
+If you don't already own a headset, you'll have to buy one, but they don't have to be expensive.
+I have a list of good work at home headset options here for pretty much every budget.

-The feedback for the tech support roles at Support.com is good overall.
-A lot of people were really put out with them because they shipped the sales jobs overseas, but the people who are still doing tech support for them here in the states seem to be pretty content with the work from what I’ve read online.
+The feedback for the tech support roles at Support.com varies.
+A lot of people were really put out with them because they shipped the sales jobs overseas, but the people who are still doing tech support for them here in the states seem to be pretty content with the work from what I've read online.
 You can see plenty of anonymous reviews of Support.com on Glassdoor if you'd like to read more.